jaypeter19/XReader-Manual/README.md

-# XReader_Manual
+# XReader Manual do Usuário
-Manual do usuário do produto XReader by Ponfac
+Manual do usuário do produto XReader by Ponfac SA.